 E. Ex Officio Membership.

 a.
 IOOC.
 Members of the IOOC serve as ex officio members of the Committee on a rotating basis as follows.
-One IOOC Co-Chair and up to six members of the IOOC serve two-year terms.
-The IOOC will nominate which Co-Chair and which members are ex officio every two years, with the requirement that all Co-Chair and member agencies serve once before serving subsequent terms.
-Two-year terms may be extended by an additional year on a case-by-case basis by the IOOC.
+One IOOC Co-Chair and up to six members of the IOOC serve three-year terms.
+The IOOC will nominate which Co-Chair and which members are ex officio every three years, with the goal that all Co-Chair and member agencies rotate representation in order to ensure alignment of expertise with the Committee workplan.
+Three-year terms may be extended by an additional year on a case-by-case basis by the IOOC.
 In this role, the IOOC may participate in the discussions and deliberations of the Committee and its Subcommittees but do not vote on the Committee or its Subcommittees.
 In order to preserve the independence of Committee recommendations, ex officio members should not be direct participants in writing recommendations of the Committee or its Subcommittees.

 b.
 IOOS Association.
 The Director of the IOOS Association serves as an ex officio member of the Committee.
 In this role, the IOOS Association may participate in the discussions and deliberations of the Committee and its Subcommittees but does not vote on the Committee or its Subcommittees.
 In order to preserve the independence of Committee recommendations, ex officio members should not be direct participants in writing recommendations of the Committee or its Subcommittees.